How much do therapists charge in 2024?

 What about insurance?

-Insurance plays a very big role in whether or not people can afford therapy.
-Under the Affordable Health Act, all insurance policies are required to cover mental health services.
-However, this is not necessarily the case for therapists, who may only accept certain types of insurance.
-Additionally, healthcare insurance gets a little bit complicated when it comes to networks.
-Insurance providers usually have a certain number of healthcare businesses that are within their network, and you have to receive treatment from these practices otherwise you won’t be covered.
-Having an in-depth understanding of exactly what appointments, treatments, procedures, and practices your insurance covers will help to ensure you have all the relevant information and can look after your health without being compromised by unexpected costs.
+Insurance providers usually have a certain number of healthcare businesses that are within their network, and you have to receive treatment from these practices; otherwise, you won’t be covered.
+An in-depth understanding of precisely what appointments, treatments, procedures, and practices your insurance covers will help ensure you have all the relevant information and can look after your health without being compromised by unexpected costs.

 Insurance and telehealth